 (F) An unsolicited written communication seeking employment by a specific prospective client in a specific matter shall not reveal on the envelope, or on the outside of a self-mailing brochure or pamphlet, the nature of the client’s legal problem.

 The Louisiana Supreme Court adopted this rule on June 26, 2008.
 It became effective October 1, 2009.
-In the wake of the Fifth Circuit’s 2011 declaration that some of Louisiana’s lawyer advertising rules were unconstitutional, the Louisiana Supreme Court amended this rule on Jun 22, 2011.
+In the wake of the Fifth Circuit’s 2011 declaration that some of Louisiana’s lawyer advertising rules were unconstitutional, the Louisiana Supreme Court amended this rule on June 22, 2011.
+The court most recently amended the rule on May 6, 2021.
+That amendment became effective January 1, 2022.
 Louisiana Rule 7.4 is based on ABA Model Rule of Professional Conduct 7.3 (2002).
-However, Louisiana Rule 7.4 differs significantly from ABA Model Rule 7.3.
+However, Louisiana Rule 7.4 differs significantly from the corresponding ABA model rule, ABA Model Rule 7.3.

-(a) A lawyer shall not by in-person, live telephone or real-time electronic contact solicit professional employment when a significant motive for the lawyer’s doing so is the lawyer’s pecuniary gain, unless the person contacted:
+A lawyer shall not solicit professional employment by live person-to-person contact when a significant motive for the lawyer’s doing so is the lawyer’s or law firm’s pecuniary gain, unless the contact is with a:

-(b) A lawyer shall not solicit professional employment by written, recorded or electronic communication or by in-person, telephone or real-time electronic contact even when not otherwise prohibited by paragraph (a), if:
+(c) A lawyer shall not solicit professional employment even when not otherwise prohibited by paragraph (ab), if:

 (1) the target of the solicitation has made known to the lawyer a desire not to be solicited by the lawyer; or